 Bring comfortable, loose-fitting clothes.
 Some of these approaches require touching exposed skin.
 We encourage you to bring a bath towel, lab clothes, and appropriate undergarments to be comfortable.

 Due to the potential chemical sensitivities of your classmates, please refrain from wearing perfumes or oils to class.

-Tuition Refund: Please refer to the Sponsor for information.
+Please refer to the class Sponsor for cancellation or tuition transfers.